-My name is Casey Zimmer and I raise French Bulldogs.
-My family and I live on a working farm in south-central Missouri, where we raise commercial beef, a few Boer goats, alfalfa hay, and French Bulldogs.
-We are a family of animal lovers and after our first French Bulldog, it only seemed natural for us to raise our very own litter of farty frog dogs!
+My name is Casey Welch and I am a French Bulldog Conservationist, meaning I raise French Bulldogs and try to preserve the traits that I believe make the breed so adorable.
 I fell in love with these little rollie pollie dogs and I decided this was "It" for me!
 And that's where my addiction began...and it's still going strong.
-My goal is to breed healthy quality French Bulldog puppies that are prepared for an easy transition to your home.
+My goal is to breed healthy, quality French Bulldog puppies, that are prepared for an easy transition to your home.

-First, I have a Bachelor in Biology and am certified to teach Jr. and Sr. High School Science.
-My degree in biology was pre-medicine based, which dovetails perfectly with raising French Bulldogs.
+First, I have a Bachelor of Science in Biology and am certified to teach Jr & Senior High School Science.
+My degree was based in pre-medicine which dovetails perfectly with raising French Bulldogs.
 To successfully raise these rollie pollies, you have to become a reproduction specialist and definitely have a good understanding of genetics!
 My background also makes it easy to have logical and informed discussions with my veterinarians.